shiz0/borgbackup-docker-alpine/README.md

 ```
 Edit the name to your liking, adjust the rest according to your setup

-BACKUP_INTERVAL can be one of: 5min, 15min, hourly, daily, weekly, monthly or "custom"
+BACKUP_INTERVAL can be one of: 5min, 15min, hourly, daily, weekly, monthly or "custom".\
-If "custom" is used, you will have to get the crontab, uncomment the last line and edit the schedule according to your needs
+If "custom" is used, you will have to get the crontab, uncomment the last line and edit the schedule according to your needs.\
 Add
 ```
 -v /path/to/crontab:/root/crontab \
 ```
 to the run command to overwrite the default file with yours.

-Database Backup function is cureently *still untested*!
+Database Backup function is cureently *still untested*!\
-The normal backup *should* work.
+The normal backup *should* work.\
 Always check your logs, attempt restores etc. to be sure it's working but don't blame me if it does not. ;-)